lichtara/lichtara-publications/articles/2025/expanded-co-authorship/zenodo/README.md

 ## Version

 Current version: **1.0.0-draft**
-Date of first public release: 2025
+Date of first public release: 2025-12-30

-All future evolutions of this article must preserve structural invariants and document transitions in `VERSION.md`.
+All future evolutions of this Work must preserve the declared Structural Invariants and document transitions in `VERSION.md`.